 Add some olive oil and pressed garlic into a medium saucepan and cook over medium heat.
 After a few minutes, add in your sauce mixture.
 Heat until warm.
 While you are doing this, cook your favorite noodles.
 Mix them in once they are tender!

 If you want to add more substance to this dish, consider throwing in some fresh spinach and cooking until it wilts.
 You can also cook and slice up some chicken sausage and add it to this recipe as well!

 Quinoa Sweet Potato Salad

-Cook a batch of quinoa, seasoning with salt, cinnamon, and cumin.
-Then, add some diced cooked sweet potato.
+For this dish, cook a batch of quinoa, seasoning it with salt, cinnamon, and cumin.
+Then, add in some diced cooked sweet potato.
 Chill and serve as a salad, or serve warm alongside strips of romaine lettuce so everyone can assemble their own quinoa sweet potato lettuce wraps.
 You could also mix in a can of drained corn and/or a can of drained black beans.

 Sweet Potato Hummus

 The base for hummus doesn't have to be limited to chickpeas.
 Substitute leftover mashed sweet potato for up to half of the chickpeas (also known as garbanzo beans) in your favorite hummus recipe.
 Serve with pita bread, celery sticks, carrot sticks, or tortilla chips.